WebOrigami/docs/src/framework/intro2.md

 Most designers and developers will ultimately touch on these questions, but often don't ask them directly.
 Doing so can give you a better understanding of what you are trying to do, and thereby help you do whatever it is better and more easily.

-Egret is a mental paradigm and programming framework for doing this.
+Origami is a mental paradigm and programming framework for doing this.

 ## Desired final form of the About Us content